 - Use an aquarium filtration system to keep their water clean and free of nitrates and ammonia.

-- Keep the water within ideal parameters with regular testing and water changes - at least 25 percent of tank water once weekly.
+- Keep the water within ideal parameters with regular testing and water changes of at least 25% of tank water once weekly.

 - Consider enrichment tools like live aquatic plants, hollow décor for hiding, or a floating betta mirror.